suzuki-shunsuke/ghatm/README.md

 ## How to use

-Please run `ghatm set` at the repository root directory.
+Please run `ghatm set` on the repository root directory.

 ```sh
 ghatm set